noname1711/Linux_-_Android_Embedded/Process/README.md

 ```bash
 make allhw2-2
 ```
-when using exec family, we change the present process to new process (in this program, using execvp)
+when using exec family, we change the present process to new process (in this program, using execvp).

 Hw3:
 Create 2 process: child and parent.
 Parent process will send signal SIGUSR1 to child process, I define my signal is "Child process get SIGUSR1 signal + id":
 ```bash